7eggs/node-druid-query/README.md

 #### Events

-* `ready` - emitted when client finished loading of nodes data (so it's ready to use).
-If client occasionally looses connection to ZooKeeper it's re-establed and client loads node data again and emits this event when done.
+* `ready` - emitted when client finished (re)loading of nodes data (so it's ready to use).
+If client occasionally looses connection to ZooKeeper it's re-establed and client loads node data again.
 * `error` - emitted when client receives any kind of error.

 #### Druid(connectionString, discoveryPath, [options])